 While there is a long list I could rattle off about the beauty of Marfa, the real appeal lies in its secluded location.
 That and its unique ability to attract renowned artists to reside or create there.
 It's a become an enclave of sorts for creatives and celebrities (Solange was there the week before I was) who want to experience its charm.
 For me, it was the uninhibited skyline and skyscraper-free horizon with nothing but miles of golden landscape surrounded by mountains that took my breath away.
-I was invited on a 48-hour getaway with Chevrolet to take the three-hour drive in their all-new 2018 Equinox from El Paso airport to the quaint destination.

 While I didn't have as much time as my co-worker Kat Collings on her recent three-day trip, I still managed to see (and do) a ton in this must-see Texan town.
 So here are some of the best things to do in Marfa in 48 hours (according to me).

 Why Go: If there's one place that put Marfa on the map, it's the iconic Prada Marfa.
 I was super lucky on my drive in to have the whole place to myself.
 It's typically crowded with tourists getting their selfies out front, but I had 15 magical minutes to explore and experience this wonderful artifact alone.
 I loved it.
 Just the sound of the breeze and the crickets in the golden fields to accompany me.

 Insider Tip: Don't be fooled by its retail appearance.
 This is a clever art installation that sits pretty in the middle of nowhere, literally.
 The only shopping you can do at this store is the window variety, but it's just as satisfying, if not more.
 Head around the back of the building for the lock fence (it's almost just like Paris).